 Cost control has companies re-evaluating their commitment to sourcing apps, especially as best-in-class firms are driving high returns from the technology.

-Sourcing.
-While still somewhat tight, the overall sourcing arena is beginning to be a good market in which to be selling software, and it's a good market in which to be buying software.
+[From Supply & Demand Chain Executive, October/November 2003] Sourcing.
+While still somewhat tight, the overall sourcing arena is beginning to be a good market in which to sell software, and it's a good market in which to buy software.
 Now doesn't that sound good?

 Take a reflective walk down memory lane and chances are you'll bump into the historical markers that remind you of the B2B Internet craze of 1998 to 2000. e-Procurement and trading exchanges were the two hottest topics, and suppliers like Ariba and Commerce One were at the top of their game.